 Biology as an information science

-I am a biologist and a bioinformatics person with an insatiable curiosity to understand the universe and life in it.
-I have a PhD in Bioinformatics from Universidade Nova de Lisboa and have my name on 35 peer reviewed publications (I wrote many of them but not all :-) - click the tab on the right if that list is what brought you here).
+I am a biologist and a bioinformatics trained scientist with an insatiable curiosity to understand the universe and life in it.
+I have a PhD in Bioinformatics from Universidade Nova de Lisboa and have my name on >35 peer reviewed publications - click the tab on the right if that list is what brought you here or check out my profile on google scholar.

 Current Role: Director of Disruptive Technologies at Elsevier Labs (since Feb 2017)